ssclay/trend_analysis/README.md

 Example
 ===========

-Consider a list of data such as `[6, 6, 7, 6, 7, 7, 8, 6, 8, 7]` contained in an incoming signal, where each value is a parameter's value (Y axis) at a time interval (X axis).
-This block first calculates the Y-intercept and Slope values, and then iterates through the data to calculate the error of that trend for each data point, and finally the value of the trend at the end of the data set.
-In this example we get the following (rounded here for readability):
+Consider a list of data such as `[6, 6, 7, 6, 7, 7, 8, 6, 8, 7]` where each value is a parameter's value (Y axis) at a time interval (X axis).
+This block first calculates the Y-intercept and Slope values, and then iterates through the data to calculate the error of that trend for each data point, and finally the Y value of the trend at the end of the data set.
+In this example we get the following results (rounded here for readability):

 `{'trend_start': 6.145, 'trend_end': 7.455, 'trend': 0.145, 'std_error': 0.654}`